TheM1ddleM1n/WaddleClient/README.md

 ---

 ### What To Add to Waddle?
 (Roadmap)
--  [ ] Cords (via miniblox will need Scripter's assistance for this cause he knows the API better than me)
+-  [ ] Cords (via miniblox will need Scripter's assistance for this cause he knows the API better than me ie. access to game.chat)
 -  [ ] AutoSprint/AutoCrouch
 -  [ ] BHop
 -  [ ] FPSBooster